derhuerst/vbb-rest/docs/why.md

 # Why use this API?

-The public transport agency of Berlin and Brandenburg (VBB) itself provides an API.
-Why use this one?
+The public transport agency *Verkehrsverbund Berlin-Brandenburg* (VBB) itself provides two APIs: [an official one](https://www.vbb.de/unsere-themen/vbbdigital/api-entwicklerinfos/api-fahrplaninfo), and [an unofficial API called *HAFAS*](https://github.com/public-transport/hafas-client/blob/e02a20b1de59bda3cd380445b6105e4c46036636/p/vbb/readme.md) (this API wraps the unofficial one).
+Why use `v5.vbb.transport.rest`?
 (And what could VBB do better?)

 ## No API Key

-Especially on web sites/apps, it isn't feasable to the send API keys to the client.
-Also, you have to obtain these keys manually and cannot automatically revoke them. **This API doesn't require a key.**
+The underlying HAFAS API has been designed to be *private*: It has only 1 static API key, which is valid for an unlimited time, and which can't easily be revoked/renewed. **This API doesn't require a key.**

 ## CORS

 If you want to use transport information on a web site/app, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) must be enabled.
-Otherwise, you would have to send all requests through your own proxy server. **This API has CORS enabled.**
+Otherwise, you would have to send all requests through your own proxy server. **This API has CORS enabled**, the underyling HAFAS API does not.

-## No Rate Limits

-The official API has hourly request limits and doesn't [properly tell](http://stackoverflow.com/questions/16022624/examples-of-http-api-rate-limiting-http-response-headers) that. **This API doesn't have any limits.**

-## Sane Markup
+## Readable Markup

-Compare the official API:
+Compare their official API:

 ```js
 Origin: {